bencherdev/bencher/services/console/src/content/learn/infoq.md

 ## Key Takeaways

 - Kernel space eBPF code can be written in C or Rust.
-User space bindings to eBPF are often written in C, C++, Rust, Go, or Python.
+User space bindings to eBPF are often written in C, Rust, Go, or Python.
 Using Rust for both kernel and user space code provides unmatched speed, safety, and developer experience.
 - ~~Premature~~ Blind optimization is the root of all evil.
 Profiling your code allows you to see where to focus your performance optimizations.
 - Different profiling techniques may illuminate different areas of interest.
-Use several profiling tools and triangulate on the root cause of your performance problems.
+Use several profiling tools and triangulate the root cause of your performance problems.
 - Benchmarking allows you to measure your performance optimizations for both your kernel and user space eBPF Rust code.
 - Continuous benchmarking with tools like Bencher help prevent performance regressions before they get released.